simonambridge/SparkSensorData/README.md

 ##Visualising The Data In Cassandra

+You can use a number of tools or technologies to visualise data in Cassandra.

+For a Nodejs/d3 ReST API/dashboard approach see my repo here: https://github.com/ESeufert/d3.js-dashboard-examples

-The idea here is just to make a simple way of viewing the data generated and streamed into Cassandra.
-You could use something like this to build a dashboard (but it would need to be *a lot* prettier than this....).
+For a simple way of viewing the data generated and streamed into Cassandra you could use something like this to build a graph.

 This example uses the Datastax Cassandra driver and xChart graph libraries.
 You will also need slf4j, guava and netty.
 ```